Lyleregenwetter/Multiobjective-Counterfactuals-for-Design/README.md

 ### Local development setup
 1. Clone the repository
 2. Install poetry on your system or run `pip install poetry`
-3. If poetry is available on your system, run `poetry install`.
-Otherwise, run `python -m poetry install`.
+3. If you decided to install poetry on your system, run `poetry install`.
+If you've used `pip`, run `python -m poetry install`.

 ### Installation